Joehuu/osu-wiki/wiki/Performance_troubleshooting/en.md

 ### Input latency

 There is a noticeable delay between tapping on the keyboard or moving your mouse or tablet pen, and seeing a resulting action on the screen.
-When diagnosing or reporting, it may help to:

 - Check whether it happens on all input devices, or one specifically.
 - If you are using non-official drivers, try switching to official ones instead.